 Dave was raised in Wheaton, Illinois, and graduated in 1981 from Princeton University with a Bachelors Degree in Economics.
 Additionally, he holds a Masters of Business Administration from New York University.
 Dave and his wife Jennifer have two children and reside in Huntly, Virginia.

-Andrew is a real estate developer and planning consultant based in Alexandria, VA.
+Andrew is Director of Urban Land with Toll Brothers Luxury Homes, overseeing it’s urban infill acquisition and development group from their Virginia headquarters in Leesburg.
 His work has emphasis in urban development and redevelopment of select Virginia population centers, allowing for the protection and preservation of the Commonwealth’s scenic rural areas.

 Andrew received his BA from American University with a focus on environmental studies, and MS in urban and environmental planning from the University of Virginia’s School of Architecture.
 Interests include biographies of American innovators, hiking and working outdoors, and charitable contributions to several universities, the Mount Vernon estate, and the Washington Animal Rescue League.